busshi/ft_containers_checker/README.md

 Usage:
 - ./grademe.sh [ vector | stack | map ] to test each container separately
 - ./grademe.sh to test everything...

+Note:
+- Edit the binary names in the script to run the script
+- This script prints time execution but does not check if it is slower or faster.
+Validation is made comparing output for ft_container and std_container...